Last Updated: 7.12.22

 Who Can Apply?

 4-8th grade teachers working wholly or partially within the NYC Watershed (East or West of Hudson) or the 5 boroughs of NYC.
-To confirm your eligibility or to request a Teacher Partner, please contact Tyler Van Fleet, Watershed Educator, at (914) 962-6355 ext.
-21 or [email protected].
+To confirm your eligibility or to request a Teacher Partner, please contact Tyler Van Fleet, East of Hudson Forestry Program Coordinator at [email protected].